mia-platform/custom-plugin-java/README.md

 ##### Abort chain
-To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Object finalBody, Map<String, String> finalHeaders)`.
+To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Serializable finalBody, Map<String, String> finalHeaders)`.

 #### POST decorators
 ##### Request
 An instance of class `PostDecoratorRequest` can be used as input to the decorator handler.

-The utility functions exposed by the `PostDecoratorRequest` instance can be used to access the original request:
+The utility functions exposed by the `PostDecoratorRequest` instance can be used to access both the original request and the original response:
-As with the original request, the `PostDecoratorResponse` instance has useful methods for access both the original request and the original response:

 + `getOriginalRequestMethod()` - returns the original request method
 + `getOriginalRequestPath()` - returns the path of the original request